adelmuursepp/system-blog/content/posts/what-if-you-lack-discipline-to-follow-a-routine.md

 #### In need for spontaneity

 Some people claim they can't stand routine in their lives.
+I used to be such a person for pretty much my whole life.
+However, this means two things for these people:

+* **They actually already have a routine, it is just horrible and unsustainable**

+* **They are constantly planning and thinking about things they need to do**

+* **It is very much harder for them to keep a healthy lifestyle**